mt2017-tartu-shared-task/materials/quickhttps/www.google.ee/quick-walkthrough.md

 we can see that by increasing the beam size, we can get a decent improvement in BLEU.

-Lets now open OpenNMT-py soruces and see what exact model have we actualy train (by looking in default parameters).
+Lets now open OpenNMT-py soruces and see what exact model have we actualy train (by looking at default parameters).